juspay/hyperswitch/README.md

 RTP etc.
 Businesses need to embrace this diversity to increase conversion, reduce cost and improve control.
-But integrating and maintaining multiple processors needs a lot of dev effort.
+However, integrating and maintaining multiple processors needs a lot of dev effort.
 Why should devs across companies repeat the same work?
 Why can't it be unified and reused?
-Hence, Hyperswitch was born to create that reusable core and let companies build and customise it as per their specific requirements.
+Hence, Hyperswitch was born to create that reusable core and let companies build and customize it as per their specific requirements.

 ### ✨ Our Values